-In an interview with Joachim Box, Business Director at Fujitsu UK & Ireland, I learned that collaboration is, in fact, viewed as a conversation with customers over the long term.
+In an interview with Joachim Box, currently the Vice Head Global Corporate Marketing Global Head of Cocreation at Fujitsu, I learned that collaboration is, in fact, viewed as a conversation with customers over the long term.
 Fujitsu starts by identifying challenges and business issues that a particular customer or sector, might have and looks to collaborate in those key areas.
 While the latter could be (wrongly) viewed as selling innovation consultancy53, the company focuses on learning from customers' and other stakeholders' experience and then improving that experience so that the entire ecosystem is better off.
+This approach was recently branded as Human Centric Innovation.

-A recent example is a collaboration project with a major airport.
+A great example is a collaboration project with a major airport.
 While developing the "digital ear" - a device that sends an alert when the noise level is very high, allowing staff to see whether aircraft engines were running longer than necessary - the company worked in iterations, showcasing development rather than a finished product.